 My Abel and Cole box has delivered me squash, onions and mushrooms, and Mr. Veggie’s garden has delivered me sage.
 Let’s get our Autumn on.

 This vegan risotto, like my last vegan risotto, is baked instead of cooked on the stove.
 This time I’ve gone a little bigger and filled a dutch oven with the stuff.
 You will be eating this risotto for days.

-- 2 small or 1 large squash (any variety is fine, I used onion squash)
+- 2 small squashes, any variety is fine, I used onion squash

 - Pinch of baking soda

 - 15-20 fresh sage leaves, sliced (plus another handful of whole leaves for garnish)